Kristina01111000/Drws_site/README.md

 - Add the new lessons to the site with links
 - Match the titles to the patreon
-- make quizzes for learning program 9
+- make quiz for learning program 9?
+How
 - Write a summary blurb for each, also for 6
 - Add the new license key for peepso